nagasudhirpulla/taming_python/blog/skills/dataframe_and_excel.md

 **DataFrame** is a data structure provided by the pandas library.
 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

+In this post, we will learn common excel input output scenarios with pandas DataFrames

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php